 The Bergen County Prosecutor’s Office released images Friday of a man authorities said bought items used in the firebombing of Congregation Beth El in Rutherford.

 Investigators believe the man, and possibly others, are behind the Jan.
 11 attack, Bergen County Prosecutor John L. Molinelli said.
-The attack was the most violent in a string of anti-Semitic hate crimes around Bergen County.
+The attack was the most violent in around Bergen County.

 The images show the man leaving a Saddle Brook Wal-Mart store after buying items used in the attack, Molinelli said.
 The man in the video purchased most of the items used in the firebombing, Molinelli said.